mongodb/specifications/source/enumerate-collections.rst

 The returned result for each variant MUST be equivalent, and each collection that is returned MUST use the field names ``name`` and ``options``.

+In MongoDB 4.4, the ``ns`` field was removed from the index specifications, including in the ``idIndex`` option returned from the ``listCollections`` command.

+- For drivers that report those index specifications in the form of documents or dictionaries, no special handling is necessary, but any documentation of the contents of the documents/dictionaries MUST indicate that the ``ns`` field will no longer be present in MongoDB 4.4+.
+If the contents of the documents/dictionaries are undocumented, then no special mention of the ``ns`` field is necessary.
+- For drivers that report those index specifications in the form of statically defined models, the driver MUST manually populate the ``ns`` field of the models with the appropriate namespace if the server does not report it in the ``listIndexes`` command response.
+The ``ns`` field is not required to be a part of the models, however.

 Example return (a cursor which returns documents, not a simple array)::

     {